abhip07/C-data-structures/README.md

 # C-data-structures
-Data Structures and algorithms in C.
+Data Structures and Algorithms in C.